 At least twenty (20) working days prior to commencing works under this consent at both the Sulphur Point site and the Mount Maunganui site, the consent holder must invite the SPDAG to carry out a ceremony at the site of the extension.
 The consent holder must confirm by notice in writing to the Chief Executive of the Bay of Plenty Regional Council or delegate that the opportunity to carry out a ceremony has been given and that it has been carried out where deemed appropriate by the SPDAG.

-The consent holder shall invite the SPDAG to attend a meeting annually with at least the Port of Tauranga Limited’s Chief Executive Officer and Chair of the Board of Directors.
+The consent holder must invite the SPDAG to attend a meeting annually with at least the Port of Tauranga Limited’s Chief Executive Officer and Chair of the Board of Directors.
 The purpose of the annual meeting is for the purpose of involving iwi and hapū that have a relationship with Te Awanui/Tauranga Harbour to be part of the strategic planning of the Port of Tauranga.
-This includes, but is not limited to, a discussion around the details of the works authorised by this consent and [dredging consent no.] and proposed future stages subject to other consent processes.
+This includes, but is not limited to, a discussion around the details of the works authorised by this consent and RM26-0055-DC and proposed future stages subject to other consent processes.
+The consent holder must confirm by notice in writing to the Chief Executive of the Bay of Plenty Regional Council or delegate that the opportunity to undertake the annual meeting has been provided to the SPDAG.

-Advice Note: the consent holder has offered conditions 1.2 and 1.3 and agrees to be bound by these pursuant to the Augier principle.
+Advice Note: the consent holder has offered condition 1.2 and agrees to be bound by it pursuant to the Augier principle.

 Relationship Agreements Port, Iwi, Hapū and entities